 Ok, just hear me out.
 I get it… you don’t like beer.
 You’ve had beer before and you know you don’t like it.
 But have you ever had Oktoberfest festbier?
 In a tent with 10,000 happy people?
 All singing along and dancing around in fun outfits?
 Because it’s different.
 I promise.

 First of all, Munich’s festbiers are superior to all other beers.
-Yeah, I said it and I will fight you on it.
-These beers may be huge and they may have more alcohol than a standard American lager, but they are the smoothest-drinking beer there is.
+Yeah, I said it; come at me.
+These beers may be huge and they may have more alcohol than a standard American lager, but they’re the smoothest-drinking beer there is.
 Hello?
 These same breweries have been making this stuff for almost a thousand years—they know what they’re doing.

-Munich festbiers are clean and smooth and just really easy to drink EVEN FOR PEOPLE WHO SUPPOSEDLY “DON’T LIKE BEER.”
-I’m not making this up, I have spent days at Oktoberfest with friends who I have never seen drink a beer before.
+Munich festbiers are clean and smooth and just really easy to drink EVEN FOR PEOPLE WHO “DON’T LIKE BEER.”
+I’m not making this up, I’ve spent days at Oktoberfest with friends who I’ve never seen drink a beer before.
 And they drank liter upon liter of this stuff and said they actually liked it!
-And I’ve heard from so many others who’ve said the same.
+And I’ve heard the same from so many others too.

 Oktoberfest beers are special

-I should also mention that, even if you have had an “Octoberfest” beer before (and didn’t like it), you definitely have not had a Munich festbier until you’ve been to Oktoberfest.
+I should also mention that, even if you’ve had an “Octoberfest” beer before (and didn’t like it), you definitely haven’t had a Munich festbier until you’ve been to Oktoberfest.
 The beers served at Oktoberfest are specially brewed and only served at Oktoberfest.
 They are special.

 Plus, there’s just something about the atmosphere.
 The Germans call it gemütlichkeit.
 It’s fun and excitement and good times with good people, and it’s contagious.
 And drinking the beer is a big part of this concept.
 You just get wrapped up in it like a warm fleece blanket.

-Obviously, as I’ve said, you can absolutely enjoy Oktoberfest without beer.
+Obviously, as I’ve said, you can enjoy Oktoberfest without beer.
 BUT – if the reason you don’t want to drink it is because you “don’t like beer,” please keep an open mind and at least try it here at Oktoberfest.
-Maybe ease into it with a radler.
+Ease into it with a radler if you have to.

 11. The wheat beer option at Oktoberfest